Peter-Sanders/tinytownpolice/README.md

 ### Installation Notes
 - ttpd_env.yml is left for posterity.
 If the conda env needs to be created from scratch because Docker isn't available for some reason.
-- The only non spark and delta dependencies for this project are pandas and matplotlib, all others are from the standard library
+- The only non spark dependencies for this project are pandas and matplotlib, all others are from the standard library
-- delta is the only dependency not captured in the base docker image.
-It also must be installed via pip not conda.
-- if required, since delta isn't depended upon other than to create the sparkSession, it can be removed from the repo entirely
-    - in the notebook, remove the import from the imports block
-    - comment out or delete the two .config() lines, remembering to remove the trailing '/' from the preceeeding appname section
-    - modify the return in create_spark_session to be return builder.getOrCreate()
-    - it would also be prudent to modify the Dockerfile to turn off the step that installs delta via pip
 - The build process for the project docker image will checkout the master branch of this repo and pull it into the eventual container
 - main.py is (should) be an exact copy of the code in solution.ipynb.
 It represents what would be delivered in a more production-like environment where this report would likely be automated; kicked off via cron or a similiar scheduler and the resulting analysis/logging/images emailed off via mailx or the like.